radi0sus/tau-calc/README.md

 # tau-calc
-A Python3 script that calculates the geometry indices τ<sub>4</sub>, τ<sub>5</sub>, *O* (octahedricity) and the CShM (Continuous Shape Measures) measure for an octahedron with a central atom, $S(O_h)$, of selected atoms from a crystallographic information file (CIF).
+A Python3 script that calculates the geometry indices τ<sub>4</sub>, τ<sub>5</sub>, *O* (octahedricity) and CShM (Continuous Shape Measures) measure for several shapes, of selected atoms from a crystallographic information file (CIF).
 The script saves you the tedious checking of the two largest angles and the calculation of the τ-values.
 It also calculates the octahedricity and can print or save XYZ coordinates of the central atom and its neighboring atoms.

-If you use the τ<sub>4</sub>, τ<sub>5</sub> or *O* index to describe the coordination geometry of your compounds, please cite one or more of the following articles:
+If you use τ<sub>4</sub>, τ<sub>5</sub>, the *O* index or CShM to describe the coordination geometry of your compounds, please cite one or more of the following articles:

 **τ<sub>4</sub>**:
 > "Structural variation in copper(i) complexes with pyridylmethylamide ligands: